yoga-poses-for-anti-aging

 How to Do It:

-• Keep your legs and body straight, forming a vertical line.
+• Extend your legs and body so that your body is in a straight, vertical position.

-• Hold the pose, keeping your chin tucked into your chest.
+• Keep the pose, with your chin resting on your chest.

 Benefits: